 Figure 3 reflects the monthly potable treated water production and the Type I Reuse treated water production.
 The City's reuse water system began production in October 2012 with three customers: Old Settlers Park, Dell Diamond, and Forest Creek Golf Course.
-The City has since expanded the system to Forest Creek HOA, Legends Village Subdivision, Austin Community College, Texas A&M Health Science Center, Forest Grove and Vizcaya Subdivisions, and the newly opened Kalahari Resort.
+The City has since expanded the system to Forest Creek HOA, Legends Village Subdivision, Austin Community College, Texas A&M Health Science Center, Forest Grove and Vizcaya Subdivisions, and Kalahari Resort.
 The City continues to promote reuse water in the northeast part of Round Rock, and as depicted in Figure 3, the demand continues to grow.

 Figure 4 shows the number of new single-family building permits issued in the City of Round Rock and the City's extra-territorial jurisdiction (ETJ).
-Over the past five years, new single-family housing starts in the City have ranged from 556 to 929 per year.
-Single-family permits issued have continued to increase to an average of about 90 permits per month over the past six months.
+Over the past five years, new single-family housing starts in the City have ranged from 556 to 1,057 per year.
+In the first half of FY-22, single-family permits issued increased to an average of about 90 permits per month.
+However, during the last six months of FY-22, new permits declined to an average of 68 permits per month.
+In addition, the first month of FY-23 has continued to decline in the number of new single-family building permits (14) issued as well.

 Most of the current construction activity is in the northeast part of Round Rock in the Vizcaya, Salerno, Quick Ranch, Homestead, and University Heights Subdivisions.
 There is also new single-family construction occurring in other parts of the City in the Chisholm Trail Park, Preserve at Wyoming Springs, and Clear Creek Subdivisions.

-Townhomes, Townhomes at Gattis School Road, The Depot, and Tiger Trail Townhomes.
-Most of the Municipal Utility Districts (MUDs) in Round Rock's ETJ are nearing buildout; however, as noted in Figure 4, Siena MUD No. 2 continues to experience a steady number of new housing starts.
+Townhomes under construction include Sonoma Townhomes, Schulz Townhomes, Townhomes at Gattis School Road, The Depot, and Tiger Trail Townhomes.

+As noted in Figure 4, Siena MUD No. 2 had no new permits issued in FY-22, which indicates that all of the Municipal Utility Districts (MUDs) in Round Rock's ETJ have potentially been built out for their single-family properties.

+Figure 4 4 ---------- ---

 Table 1 reflects the number of multi-family units permitted annually.

-Currently, there are four multi-family complexes in plan review and six complexes under construction.
-These include two Legacy facilities on University Boulevard and Red Bud Lane, Warner Ranch, Crossing at Palm Valley, Round Rock Phase 2 behind the outlet mall, and Arrington Ridge.
+Currently, there are nine multi-family complexes under construction.
+These include two Legacy facilities on University Boulevard and Red Bud Lane, Warner Ranch, Crossing at Palm Valley, Round Rock Phase 2 behind the outlet mall, Arrington Ridge, Broadstone at La Fronterra (376 units), Aura Avery 2 (238 units), and Larkspur (195 units).